surya142002/X-ray-Fracture-Detection/README.md

 ## 📌 Project Overview

 This project aims to classify X-ray images into **7 different fracture types** using **deep learning**.
-We fine-tuned **ResNet50** on an X-ray fracture dataset, experimenting with **data augmentations, Mixup training, fine-tuning strategies, and learning rate schedules** to improve classification accuracy.
+I fine-tuned **ResNet50** on an X-ray fracture dataset, experimenting with **data augmentations, Mixup training, fine-tuning strategies, and learning rate schedules** to improve classification accuracy.

 ## 🏥 **Dataset**